 Feel the muscles of your neck and shoulders.
 Do you find areas that are tender and sensitive?
 Are the buttock muscles sore when you apply pressure?
 What about the chest muscles?

-It can be worked on via specific stretches for your imbalances, strengthening for the specific areas, treatments can help you work towards proper alignment of your body.
+It can be worked on via specific stretches for your imbalances, strengthening for the specific areas, treatments that can help you work towards proper alignment of your body.

 We can help!

-Treatments such as: orthotic therapy, chiropractic adjustments for the different joints of the body that are affected—from the jaw, neck, mid back, lower back, shoulders, elbows, wrists, hips, knees, and feet.
+Treatments such as orthotic therapy, chiropractic adjustments for the different joints of the body that are affected—from the jaw, neck, mid-back, lower back, shoulders, elbows, wrists, hips, knees, and feet.
 As well the Active Release technique is very effective in decreasing adhesions due to imbalances and so is massage therapy.